dschul01/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

 T-tests are performed to compare the mean of one dataset to another to determine if there is a statistical difference between the means of a sample compared to the population.
-Four t-tests were performed on the dataset comparing the combined lots against the population mean of 1500 PSI and the three separate manufacturing lots against the population.
+Four t-tests were performed on the MechaCare suspension coil dataset comparing the combined lots against the population mean of 1500 PSI and the three separate manufacturing lots against the population.

 ![T_Test_Susp_Coil_PSI_All.png](https://github.com/dschul01/MechaCar_Statistical_Analysis/blob/main/Resources/T_Test_Susp_Coil_PSI_All.png)
 The screenshot above shows results of the t-test comparing the mean of all lots to the entire population.
 The p-value of 0.06028 is above the significance level.
 Therefore there isn't sufficient evidence to reject the null hypothesis meaning the two means are statistically similar.

 ![T_Test_Susp_Coil_PSI_Lot1.png](https://github.com/dschul01/MechaCar_Statistical_Analysis/blob/main/Resources/T_Test_Susp_Coil_PSI_Lot1.png)
 The screenshot above shows results of the t-test comparing the mean of 'Lot 1' to the entire population.
 The p-value of 1 is above the significance level and the means are identical.
 Therefore there isn't sufficient evidence to reject the null hypothesis.

 ![T_Test_Susp_Coil_PSI_Lot2.png](https://github.com/dschul01/MechaCar_Statistical_Analysis/blob/main/Resources/T_Test_Susp_Coil_PSI_Lot2.png)
 The screenshot above shows results of the t-test comparing the mean of 'Lot 2' to the entire population.
 The p-value of 0.06072 is above the significance level.
 Therefore there isn't sufficient evidence to reject the null hypothesis meaning the two means are statistically similar.

 ![T_Test_Susp_Coil_PSI_Lot3.png](https://github.com/dschul01/MechaCar_Statistical_Analysis/blob/main/Resources/T_Test_Susp_Coil_PSI_Lot3.png)
 The screenshot above shows results of the t-test comparing the mean of 'Lot 3' to the entire population.
 The p-value of 0.04168 is below the significance level.
 Therefore there is sufficient evidence to reject the null hypothesis meaning the two means are statistically different with 'Lot 3' having a mean of 1,496.14.

 ## Study Design: MechaCar vs Competition